fmount/camimporter/README.md

 How it works
 ---

-This package provides a cli to run the import
+This package provides a cli to run the import:

     usage camimporter -c config -i ingress_path -o egress_path -d depth -r path_retry

     Options:
       -h, --help  show this help message and exit
       -i INGRESS  path dir that contains a picture list to import -o EGRESS   path dir in which all imported pictures are placed -d DEPTH    type of grouping /by day - by month - by year -r RETRY    where store all failed import transactions -v          Print all statement during the algorithm execution -c CONFIG   config file to load all default config parameters.
-Example file
-              can be found /usr/lib/python2.7/site-
+Example file can be found /usr/lib/python2.7/site-
                   packages/camimporter/config/parameters.json

 Note that if you don't install the package, you can simply clone the repo, go inside